znuny/Znuny-PrimarySecondary/README.md

 Znuny-PrimarySecondary
 ======================
 This package contains the functionality of primary and secondary tickets.
 Primary tickets can be used to update multiple (secondary) tickets at once.
-Read the complete documentaiton in the repository [documentation](https://github.com/znuny/Znuny-PrimarySecondary/tree/dev/doc/en) or download the PDF from the package manager after installation.
+Read the complete documentation in the repository [documentation](https://github.com/znuny/Znuny-PrimarySecondary/tree/dev/doc/en) or download the PDF from the package manager after installation.

 **Prerequisites**